ElviraMemeti/WebProgrammingProject/README.md

 ###  Use Case Diagram
--The system has 3 types of actors: Student, mentor, and Administrative Person (AP). <br>
+-The system has 4 types of actors: Student, mentor, and Administrative Person (AP), Faculty Admin. <br>
 -The student can register themselves or an AP can add a student to the system.<br>
 -During registration, certain fields will only be visible to the AP.<br>
 -The AP must login through the Login Form before they can access the PhD Program Screen, where they  can select to add, update, or view Mentors, Students, or Student Progress.<br>